-At some time or other, you’ve probably found yourself blocked.
+Have you found yourself creativity blocked?
 It doesn’t matter if it’s a hobby you love or part of your work.
 The trouble is, we can’t turn creativity on and off at will.
-Just like if you want to sleep better you practice before bed routines, make some routines that encourage your mind to prepare to be creative.

-Here’s 3 simple ways to get started.
-While I recommend you build these activities into your week, you will still get immediate results from doing them right now. 😊
+Here are 3 simple ways to get started.
+I recommend you build these activities into your week, and you will get immediate results from doing them right now. ?

 1. Tune into the source of creativity

-Release the idea that it’s you who are creative.
+Firstly, You need to release the idea that it’s you who are creative.
 Encourage the idea that your ideas come from a limitless source of creativity and let them flow through you.
-Forget good or bad and get into the process.
+Then, forget good or bad and get into the process.